 Use this space as your playground and encourage your kids to run wild before boarding.
 Yes, people may look at you as if your parenting skills are lax, but they will thank you later if they’re on the same flight as you.
 The idea here is to avoid sitting in the lounge in front of a screen and tire them out instead.
 Then you’re in with a chance for a mid-flight nap.
 Yes, that means giving up bubbles before boarding but for greater potential gain later on.

 Download Apps.
 And SING, of course.

 Download SING to your iPad mini, pronto (and Boss Baby, Moana, and episodes of Charlie and Lola or The Wiggles).
 It will probably buy you an hour of peace.
 For apps, check out these faves that focus on arts, crafts and building: Lego Juniors Create and Cruise, Peppa’s Paintbox, and Explorium – Space For Kids.
 For mind numbing fun give Pineapple Pen a try.
-This one might help with getting them in sleep mode: Butterfly Kisses.
 And just to throw in something educational, this is a good one for coding basics: Move The Turtle.
 Got a toddler on board?
 We’ve rounded up our favourite fun and educational apps for preschoolers, too.

 Strap on a carrier